 Why is gold used for currency?

-Although there are no more countries in the world in the gold standard, gold was used as a currency and commodity money for its noble properties.
-It does not corrode, it can’t be easily damaged, it will not poison the holder or lose value over time.
-In addition, it is malleable and easy to turn into coins with specific weight and measures to standardize a face value and circulation.
+Although there are no more countries in the world with the gold standard, gold, with its noble properties, was used as a currency and commodity money for centuries.
+It does not corrode, can not be easily damaged, and will not poison the holder or lose value over time.
+Moreover, it is malleable, which makes it easy to turn into coins with specific weights and measures to standardize face value and circulation.

 What is colloidal gold used for?

-Colloidal gold is composed of very fine gold particles that have been dissipated into pure deionized water.
-It has anti-inflammatory and rejuvenating properties.
-It is used for a range of therapeutic purposes, including treating or rheumatic diseases,
+Also known as Gold Colloid, this material comprises very fine gold particles dissipated into pure deionized water.
+It has anti-inflammatory, healing benefits, and rejuvenating properties.
+It is used for various therapeutic purposes, including treating rheumatic diseases and diagnostics.

 What is liquid gold used for?

-Liquid gold is a solution containing a small percentage, usually 5% to 10% of an Alpha Hydroxy Acid (AHA), usually Glycolic Acid.
-It is used as a chemical exfoliating tonic.
+Liquid gold is a solution containing a small percentage, usually 5% to 10%, of an Alpha Hydroxy Acid (AHA), usually Glycolic Acid.
+It is enough gold to be used as a chemical exfoliating tonic.
 It breaks down dead skin cells from the outer layers of your skin.
-It can help reduce sun damage and wrinkles, giving the skin a fresher younger appearance.
+It can help reduce sun damage and wrinkles, giving the skin a plumb and younger appearance.